Sept. 22, 2025 - Freedomain Radio - Stefan Molyneux

 I mean, you get the contradiction.

-Like you get the contradiction.
+Like, you get the contradiction.

-Uh get that it doesn't fit together, right?
+You get that it doesn't fit together, right?

-So I said, Well, if you got pushed over, you'd get mad.
+So I said, well, if you got pushed over, you'd get mad.

 Yes, I would.

-But you you, son, you shouldn't get mad.
+But you, son, you shouldn't get mad.

 You should just let it not bother you.